 You can manage a project's settings by selecting Settings from the Actions (“ ”) drop-down menu located to the right of the project name.

-The Project Settings page is thoughtfully grouped into categories that make it easy to find the specific project details you're looking for; some sections (e.g. Approvals) may only appear under certain conditions.
+The Project Settings page is grouped into categories that make it easy to find the specific project details you're looking for.
+Please note that some sections (e.g. Approvals) may only appear under certain conditions.

 The General section is where you can input your project name, client and provider names, start and due dates, as well as a project description.
 You can also change the project color, choose to include archived projects in the project percentage complete, and include non-billable time on this project's invoices.